tawasta/account-analytic/account_vendor_invoice_analytic_account_to_comment/README.rst

 Supplier invoice analytic account to comment
 ============================================

-Append analytic account to invoice comment on validate"
+Append analytic account to invoice comment on validate

 Configuration
 =============